History Files

 There is a section which deals in inter-state relations.
 They were to be based on the four traditional expedients: 'Saama' (conciliation, alliance), 'Daama' (gifts, subsidies), 'Bheda' (sowing dissension in hostile states), and 'Danda' (aggressive action).

-There are some suggestions for individuals as well:
+There are also some suggestions for individuals:

 • Citizens need to follow their duties diligently in order to ensure the welfare of the state.